eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/faq.rst

 =======================================
 The CPU Load is the measure of the amount of computational work that a compute node have been performing.
-It is always a good idea to keep monitoring this measure while we are computing, in order to know how well our job is running and if it agree with the given parameters.
+It is always a good idea to keep monitoring this measure while you are computing in order to know how well your job is running and if it agree with the given parameters.

-To do this we are going to log into the compute node (or nodes) that where your job is running on, then we are going to use htop_.
+To do this we are going to log into the compute node (or nodes)  your job is running on, then we are going to use htop_.
 For example, ``compute-0-0``:

 .. code-block:: bash